lennon2298/Mario-Clone/README.md

-# TryOut
+# Mario-Clone
-Clone of Atari Breakout Game
+Clone of Mario Game

 ## General info
-This project is a simple clone of the legendary game Breakout, made using OpenGL.
+This project is a simple clone of the game Mario, made using OpenGL.

 ## Technologies/Libraries
 Project is created with: